-Rumor: Samsung 10.1-inch Honeycomb tablet debuting at MWCAlex Wagner - Deputy Managing Editor, News Desk
+Rumor: Samsung 10.1-inch Honeycomb tablet debuting at MWCAlex Wagner - Editorial Director of News and Content

 Samsung is expected to announce the follow-up to its Galaxy Tab next week at Mobile World Congress, but today details about the device may have just leaked out for the world to see.
 Sources speaking with Pocket-lint claim that Sammy will unveil a 10.1-inch tablet at MWC which will be powered by Honeycomb and a dual-core Qualcomm processor.
 Other rumored features of the device include an 8 megapixel camera and a form factor that's both thinner and lighter than the current Galaxy Tab.